Carreau/phd-dissertation/parts/cells.rst

-It should be noted that the in stationary state the length of each actin filaments statistically constant because the speed of polymerisation on the barbed end is compensated by the depolymerisation on the pointed end.
-The filament is hence in a threadmilling state.
-If we follow a single actin monomer bound to an ATP molecule, it will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it's ATP into ADP before detecting from the filament on the pointed end.
+It should be noted that the in stationary state the length of each actin filaments statistically constant because the speed of polymerisation on the barbed end is compensated by the de-polymerisation on the pointed end.
+The filament is hence in a treadmilling state.
+If we follow a single actin monomer bound to an ATP molecule, it will be incorporated at the `+` end of the filament and progressively move toward the minus end, eventually hydrolysing it ATP into ADP before detecting from the filament on the pointed end.

 .. todo::